c-serafim/c-serafim/README.md

 # c-serafim

-# 1. About Me 👋
+# 1. About Me
-Hi there!
-I'm Cristóvão Serafim, Data professional with a background in economics and research.
+Hi !
+I'm Cristóvão Serafim, Data professional with a background in econometrics and VC.

 Based in Brooklyn, NY.

-# 2. Interests 💭
+# 2. Interests
-I am interested in Economic Policy, Data Science, Climate, and FinTech.
+I am interested in Economic Policy, Data Science, Venture Capital, and FinTech.

-# 3. Projects 📖
+# 3. Projects
 ___
 - **What's In Your Wallet?** - *Economics Paper*